CSchoel/arbitrary-but-fixed/_drafts/latex-alternatives-versions.md

 layout: post
 title:  "Latex Alternatives: Latex versions"
 description: >
-    Latex is not latex.
-There is MikTeX, LiveTex, Latex2e, pdflatex, Latex3, Xelatex, Lualatex, ...
+    LaTeX is not LaTeX.
+There is MikTeX, Live TeX, LaTeX2e, pdflaTeX, LaTeX3, XelaTeX, LualaTeX, ...
 Aaaaah!
-If you are as confused as I was when I got into latex, this post is for you.
+If you are as confused as I was when I got into laTeX, this post is for you.
 categories:
     - latex
     - latex alternatives
 ---

 Have you recently (or not so recently) started using LaTeX and wondered, whether you should be using MikTeX, Live TeX, LaTeX2e, pdfLaTeX, LaTeX3, XeLaTeX, LuaLaTeX (or maybe it's LuaTeX), or something else?
-If all those options don't make any sense to you and you don't feel much wiser after googling "Which LaTeX version should I use?" - or if exactly this search has brought you here - then this post is for you.
+If all those options don't make any sense to you and you don't feel much wiser after googling "Which LaTeX version should I use?", or if exactly this search has brought you here, then this post is for you.

+Here I will try to untangle all the different technicalities and confusions surrounding the ambiguous term "LaTeX version".

 ## TeX and LaTeX

 The first thing that may cause confusion is the distinction between TeX and LaTeX.
 In short, TeX is the actual *language* that we write our documents in.
-The TeX standard defines that things that start with a `\` are treated as command sequence, that curly braces `{}` group tokens together, basic rules of command expansion, and about 300 low-level commands called *primitives*.
+The TeX standard defines the basic concepts such as the facts that things that start with a `\` are treated as command sequence or that curly braces `{}` group tokens together, basic rules of command expansion, and about 300 low-level commands called *primitives*.
 Effectively, every TeX document is treated as a stream of tokens where some of these tokens are macros with special meaning.
 What makes this language extremely difficult to understand and parse is the fact that almost every syntactic aspect of the language can be changed from within a document.
 This is also the reason why seemingly every problem you may have with TeX documents can be solved with a few lines of cryptic code copied from Stack Overflow.

 As you may guess, nobody wants to write pure TeX.
 Even Donald Knuth did not intend that the language was used like this by end users.
-He defined another 600 more high-level commands which are now called "Plain TeX".
+He defined another 600 more high-level commands which are now called ["Plain TeX"](https://en.wikibooks.org/wiki/LaTeX/Plain_TeX).
 Yes, even the terms "TeX" and "Plain TeX" do not refer to the same thing.
 I know, its like nobody *wants* us to understand this system.

-But wait, it gets worse (and then better, trust me).
-Since plain TeX is still quite low-level, almost everybody uses additional *macro packages*.
-Here, there are effectively two choices, both of which are *compatible* with plain TeX (i.e. they include the plain TeX commands):
+But wait, it gets worse.
+Since Plain TeX is still quite low-level, almost everybody uses additional *macro packages*.
+Here, there are effectively two choices, both of which are *compatible* with Plain TeX (i.e. they include the Plain TeX commands):

-* *LaTeX* is the most widely used macro package.
+* [*LaTeX*](https://www.latex-project.org/) is the most widely used macro package.
 Its purpose is to provide high-level abstractions for the low-level TeX primitives and Plain TeX commands so that you can focus on defining the *content* of a document instead of its *layout*.
 This is where commands like `\documenttype`, `\usepackage` or `\section` are defined.
-* *ConTeXt* goes in the opposite direction, providing detailed commands for typesetting, which makes it more interesting for desktop publishing.
+* [*ConTeXt*](https://wiki.contextgarden.net/What_is_ConTeXt) goes in the opposite direction, providing detailed commands for typesetting, which makes it more interesting for desktop publishing.

 In short you can say if LaTeX is an alternative to Microsoft Word, ConTeXt is an alternative to Adobe InDesign.
 If you want to *think* about your design, you may want to use ConTeXt.
 If you want to create beautiful documents without having to make every typographical decision by yourself, you will probably be better off with LaTeX.